HarryBuadee/Devops_Learning_Linux/OTW Bandit/Level 12>13 .md

 bandit12@bandit:/tmp/tmp.KZ4Q06B6ts$ xxd -r data.txt > data1.bin

 `````
 Used "file" to check the file type of "data1.bin".
-As you can see below it's a gzip file.
+As you can see below it's a gzip file:
 `````
 bandit12@bandit:/tmp/tmp.KZ4Q06B6ts$ file data1.bin
 data1.bin: gzip compressed data, was "data2.bin", last modified: Tue Oct 14 09:26:06 2025, max compression, from Unix, original size modulo 2^32 564
 `````
-### data 2
+## data 2

 Changed the file format to "gz" this so I can de compress with gzip -d command.
 I followed the same process until
 I got a the password.